-- Is 90 or more days delinquent on any debt as of the date of the credit report, or - Has been the subject of a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment or write-off of debt under Title IV of Higher Education Act during the 5 years preceding the date of the credit report.
+- Is 90 or more days delinquent on any debt as of the date of the credit report, - Has one or more accounts currently in active collections, or - Has been the subject of a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment or write-off of debt under the Title IV of Higher Education Act during the 5 years preceding the date of the credit report.

 If you are concerned about credit and your ability to qualify for a Graduate PLUS Loan, you can apply for the loan at www.StudentLoans.gov to see if you will qualify.
+Credit decisions are returned immediately.